 Why Good Captioned Videos Are Important shows you some of these #Caption10 rules in side-by-side videos.
 One video follows the rule.
 One breaks it.
 See what a difference great captions make.

-(If you want to watch all the videos of the 10 rules, jump here.)
+(Or you can watch all the videos of the 10 rules of great captions.)

 If you only follow one rule, make it this one: